+This out-and-back hike through lush forest and a fern laden canyon leads to one of the more beautiful falls in the Columbia River Gorge.
 A little navigating at the start of this out-and-back hike pays off big with a beautiful waterfall cascading from large formations of basalt.
-And although it's not devoid of people, the crowds are noticeable reduced compared to other gorge waterfalls.
+And although it's not devoid of people, the crowds are noticeably smaller than other Columbia River Gorge hikes.
 Enjoy!

 Features: River/Creek — Views — Waterfall

 Getting to the trail requires a tiny bit of effort as the route navigates the roads of Cascade Locks.
-Don't worry, you'll soon find you way to the singletrack.
+Don't worry, you'll soon find your way to the singletrack.

 The grade steepens a bit, but remains gradual for the remainder of the hike.
-After about a mile of climbing through a pleasant forest the route follows a power-line access road before returning to singletrack.
-A gradual half-mile descent leads to the Dry Creek Service Road
+After about a mile of climbing through a pleasant forest, the route follows an access road strung with power lines before returning to singletrack.
+A gradual, half-mile descent leads to the Dry Creek Service Road

 .
 Turn right on the road to complete the brief and final leg to the falls.

 Dry Creek Falls is a rather striking stream of water that spills out between towering formations of striated rock.
-The motion of the water doesn't stop as babbling channels flow from the base of the falls to add to the sight and sounds of this mossy grotto.
-After you've enjoyed your fill of the view, simply retrace your way back to the trailhead.
+Babbling channels flow from the base of the falls, adding to the ambiance of this mossy grotto.
+After you've enjoyed yourself at the falls, simply retrace your way back to the trailhead.